 Ways to help your bearded dragon whilst they are shedding

 Ensure that their enclosure has decor items that can assist them to slough off those dead scales.
 This can be anything with a rough (not sharp) texture including branches, logs and rocks.

 Soak your bearded dragon.
-If your not already doing so bearded dragons should be bathed regularly the benefits of doing this are;
+If you’re not already doing so bearded dragons should be bathed regularly.
+The benefits of doing this are;

 - It’s a good way to keep them clean.

 - It helps with bowel movement. (see impaction)